Stenorhynchus seticornis: Ecology and behaviour

 S. seticornis is nocturnal and territorial.
+The species has displayed notable negative phototaxis, meaning the organism prefers to avoid sunlight, and changes location during the day and nighttime.
 It eats small feather duster worms and other coral reef invertebrates.
 This crab is commonly kept in reef aquariums to control bristle worm populations.

 S. seticornis is one of a number of different invertebrates that are found living in association with the sea anemone, Lebrunia danae.
 It is often found among the anemone's pseudotentacles along with Pederson's cleaning shrimp (Ancylomenes pedersoni) and the spotted cleaner shrimp (Periclimenes yucatanicus).

-S. seticornis have displayed notable negative phototaxis, meaning the organism prefers to avoid sunlight.
-This species changes location during the day and nighttime.

-Symbiotic Relationships

-There is a considerable number of reports on cleaning symbiosis among reef fish, moray eels, and squirrelfish.
+The species is also notable for its propensity to decorate its body by attaching materials as camouflage, or if the attached organisms are noxious, to ward off predators through aposematism.
+There have been a considerable number of reports regarding cleaning symbiosis among reef fish, moray eels, and squirrelfish.
 This is a somewhat unexpected relationship as moray eels and squirrelfish can be considered dangerous clients, because crabs are important elements of their diets.
 This behavior has only been observed in the natural environment in Brazilian waters but it is believed that this behavior also exists throughout its distribution.

-Life cycle & Reproduction
+Life cycle and reproduction

 During mating, the male places a spermatophore on the female, which she uses to fertilise her eggs.
 These fertilised eggs are then carried on the female's pleopods until they are ready to hatch into zoea larvae.
 These swim towards the ocean surface and feed on plankton.
 They grow through a series of moults, and eventually metamorphose into the adult form.
 When mature, the spermatozoa of S. seticornis show five lateral arms, similar to the sperm morphology of Inachus phalangium.

-Breeding Period
+Breeding period

 Climate majorly regulates the breeding period of the arrow crab.
 Seasonal variation of water temperature and sunlight duration are considered as the most important variables determining the breeding period of arrow crabs.

 There is a positive relationship between fecundity and the size of the parental female.
 In fact, the size of the female is the key variable in determining the number of eggs per batch.
 The female also determines the reproductive output of arrow crabs.

-Larval Stage
+Larval stage

 Larvae that have grown in shallow water differ from larvae that grow in deeper water.
 The key difference is in the setation of the endopodite of the maxilla.